Michael-Amoako/frontend-devnotes/README.md

 ### 2025-05-12

-- Learn about HTMLand how to use github
+- Learned HTMLand how to use github